Alpine-Healthcare/PDOS/README.md

 ### Merkle Tree Implementation

-The PDFS Merkle tree provides:
+The PDOS Merkle tree provides:

 - **Verifiable Data Integrity**: Cryptographic proof of data integrity
 - **Efficient Updates**: Only changed parts of the tree need to be updated